SysKitTeam/docs-point/how-to/dashboard-overview.md

 # Dashboard Overview

-The **Dashboard** screen provides you with the information needed to see the whole picture of your **Office 365 environment**.
+The **Dashboard** screen provides you with the information needed to see the whole picture of your **Microsoft 365 environment**.

 You can use Dashboard to:

-* **see what was happening in your Office 365 environment** in the last 30 days at a glance
+* **see what was happening in your Microsoft 365 environment** in the last 30 days at a glance
 * **find summary data** on your resources, internal and external users, sharing links, and used storage - all numbers are drillable, taking you to the related reports, which will show more details
 * **detect potential issues**, for example, if your environment has inactive or orphaned resources